Tatsuki Workshop Instructor Certification Course: From "Making" to "Teaching" Tatsuki (June 13-15, September 12-14, 2026)

 -

 There are no convenience stores or supermarkets nearby.
-Please bring anything you need for the 2 nights and 3 days, snacks, etc. (we will also provide some).
+Please bring anything you need for 2 nights and 3 days, as well as snacks (we will provide some here as well).

-This course is designed to deepen understanding as you progress.
+This course is designed to help you progress while deepening your understanding.

-- This course is intended for those who have made Tatsuke at least once.
+- This course is intended for those who have made tatsuke at least once before.

 Frequently Asked Questions (Q&A)

 Q1.
-If I've made tattsuke before, how much experience is required?
+If you have made tatsuke before, how much experience is required?

-The course covers both sewing machine and hand-stitching.
-In the workshop, we will also explain the characteristics and teaching methods for each, so you can choose according to the participants and environment.
+In the workshop, we will also explain the features of each option and how to present them, so you can choose according to the participants and environment.

-Q3.
-Can I participate even if I don't have teaching experience?
+Can I participate even if I have no teaching experience?

 Q4.
-After certification, do I absolutely have to hold workshops?
+After certification, is it mandatory to hold workshops?

 Q5.
 Is there any follow-up after certification?

 Q6.
-I'm worried about the assignments.
-I'm concerned if I can do them properly.
+I’m anxious about the assignments.
+I’m worried whether I’ll be able to do them properly.

 Choose options